Operations Divisional Office

 Andrea McMillan has a background in workplace health and safety, having worked as a Health and Safety Manager, General Workplace Inspector and Occupational Health Nurse for Cadbury and the Department of Labour, before taking the role of Head of Health and Safety Compliance at Otago in 2001.

-Andy is one of a handful of individuals in New Zealand that have been independently assessed as achieving P3M3 maturity level 4 and above.
+Change, innovation, and improvement are Andy’s focus areas.
+Andy has led a multiple organisations to high project management maturity, and is one of a handful of individuals in New Zealand that have been assessed as achieving P3M3 maturity level 4 and above.
+He is a winner of the Project Management Institute PMINZ Project Management Office of the Year award.
 Before joining the University of Otago, Andy was the University of Auckland’s enterprise portfolio manager.
 Andy has also held project roles in a Welsh regional education consortia and a fortune 500 company.